systechafrica/systechafrica.github.io/schemesetup/sponsors.md

 ## Sponsor Approval

-After creating a Sponsor, the next step before they can officially be put on the register. is to approve them.

-Click the **Sponsors Approval** link to open the Approval window as shown below:
+After creating a Sponsor, the next step before the sponsor can officially be put on the register, is to approve them.
+To approve a sponsor, Click the **Sponsors Approval** link to open the Approval window as shown below:

 <img  alt="Sponsor Approval" width="95%" height="auto"  class="center"  src="../media2/schemeM21.png">

 **Action**